slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Use selective honesty and generosity to disarm your victim.'
 'Pose as a friend, work as a spy.'
 'Discover each man’s thumbscrew.'
-'Work on the hearts and minds of others.' -- Robert Greene (12th, 14th, 33rd and 43rd law of power)*
+'Work on the hearts and minds of others.' -- Robert Greene (12th, 14th, 33rd and 43rd laws of power)*

 - People’s need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.
 - Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
 Listen actively and maintain rapport.
 Know your audience.
 First they have to trust you.
 Keep your word and prove your worth, the new guy as always to prove himself.